ashikmathews/Diabetes-Risk-Prediction-Project/README.md

 # 🩺 Diabetes Risk Prediction Using Machine Learning

+## 📌 Project Overview
-This project aims to predict diabetes risk using machine learning techniques based on health indicator data from the **Behavioral Risk Factor Surveillance System (BRFSS 2015)** dataset.
+This project aims to predict whether an individual is at risk of diabetes using various health-related indicators from the **Behavioral Risk Factor Surveillance System (BRFSS) 2015** dataset.
+The problem is formulated as a **binary classification task**.

 ---